First Corinthians 16:1

 The phrase "quit you like men"

 means literally to be manly and figuratively it means to be courageous.
-Many
+And it

 First Corinthians